Roadmap for Rapid Prototype Design

 Turn 3: LeanCAD

-LeanCAD is how I refer to the methodology of CAD necessary for this stage of the process; simple modeling to meet the intended outcome.
+LeanCAD is a methodology of CAD necessary for this stage of the process: simple modeling to meet the intended outcome.
 A LeanCAD engineer will not get stuck in the weeds finely crafting details and features when creating models for a rapid prototype design.
-A LeanCAD engineer will keep in mind the prototype manufacturing processes to be used and the limitations of the design and will leave room within the design for modifications to parts to be made on the fly as-needed after manufacturing or during evaluation.
+A LeanCAD engineer will keep in mind the prototype manufacturing processes to be used and the limitations of the design and will leave room within the design for modifications to parts to be made as-needed after manufacturing or during evaluation.
 A LeanCAD engineer will not spend time on parts of the model that are unnecessary for this phase of work.

 Note: An example of LeanCAD would be oversizing clearance holes for a part manufactured using an SLA process to account for shrinkage during manufacturing.

 Finish Line: Established Relationships Get Good Parts Fast

 When it comes time to manufacture parts for a rapid prototype design, it’s best to already have established relationships in place.
 It’s unlikely that a cold call to a new resource or vendor will yield fast, quality results.
 Established relationships also help when it comes to selecting materials and processes since there will be open lines of communication, enabling fast execution.